AustinNeil/snippets/git/README.md

         modified:   README.md
 ```

-Now you can see that your README.md file from above has moved from **Changes not staged for commit** to **Changed to be committed**,\
+Now you can see that your README.md file from above has moved from **Changes not staged for commit** to **Changed to be committed**.\
-or in other words, you've moved README.md from your working directory, to your staging area.\
+In other words, you've moved README.md from your working directory, to your staging area.\
 \
 While it's not recommended because it can lead to sloppy commits, you may also use `git add *` to add all unstaged files to the staging area in one command.